Inside: Make these sweet Valentine milk ice cubes for your Valentine bash with the cutest heart ice cube trays!

 To create these fun and easy Valentine Milk Ice cubes you will need:

 - red food dye

 - a heart ice cube tray

-These Valentines hearts ice cubes are a crazy easy way to make the morning special for those you love.
-Since Valentine’s Day usually falls on a weekday for us, I am always on the look out for simple and easy ways to make it special while still getting everyone out the door on time.
+These Valentine’s hearts milk ice cubes are a crazy easy way to make the morning special for those you love.
+Since Valentine’s Day usually falls on a weekday for us, I am always on the lookout for simple and easy ways to make it special while still getting everyone out the door on time.

-This Valentines hearts cube idea could also be used with red wine to add substance to a Valentine’s dinner or soup.
+This Valentines milk ice cubes idea could also be used with red wine to add substance to Valentine’s dinner or soup.
 The trays could also be filled with chocolate for adding a sweet taste to any drink (I like the chocolate hearts best with pink lemonade).
-And you could harden whipped cream or frosting in the Valentines hearts to top a Valentines cake in festive holiday style.
+And you could harden whipped cream or frosting in the Valentines hearts to top Valentine’s cake in festive holiday style.

 So get your heart tray out, and fill it to begin making festive Valentine traditions today.